19hours/sg-statutes/Acts/Residential Property Act.md

 (14) Where a foreign person is a natural person or a society, he or it shall not be required to make application for the retention of any estate or interest in any residential property vested in him or it immediately before the date of commencement of this Act.

-### Application for approval by Singapore company or Singapore society with residential properties to become converted foreign company or converted society and for retention of its residential properties
+### Application for approval by Singapore entity with residential properties to become converted entity and for retention of its residential properties

-26\.—(1) Any Singapore company or Singapore society which, pursuant to section 9(1), intends to seek the prior written approval of the Minister for its conversion to a converted foreign company or a converted society, as the case may be, and for the retention of all its estate or interest in all or in one or more of its residential properties which such Singapore company or Singapore society intends should remain vested in the converted foreign company or converted society upon such conversion, shall make application to the Controller, in such form as he may require, for the grant of approval for such conversion and for such retention.
+26\.—(1) Any Singapore entity which, pursuant to section 9, intends to seek the prior written approval of the Minister for its conversion to a converted entity, and for the retention of all its estate or interest in all or in one or more of its residential properties which the Singapore entity intends should remain vested in the converted entity upon such conversion, shall make application to the Controller, in such form as he may require, for the grant of approval for such conversion and for such retention.

+[17/2005 wef 15/07/2005]

+[9/2006 wef 31/03/2006]

 (2) Every such application shall state such particulars as the Controller may require.

 (3) The Controller shall forward every such application to the Committee; and after consideration thereof, the Committee shall make recommendations thereon to the Minister who may, in his discretion, grant, with or without conditions (or refuse to grant), approval for —

-(a) the conversion of the Singapore company or Singapore society to a converted foreign company or a converted society, as the case may be; and
+(a) the conversion of the Singapore entity to a converted entity; and

+[17/2005 wef 15/07/2005]

 (b) the retention of all or one or more of its residential properties in respect of which it has made application therefor.